 California lawmakers sent Governor Jerry Brown the broadest rollback of public-employee pension benefits in the state’s history, which may save taxpayers as much as $55 billion over 30 years.

-The overhaul, which may save taxpayers as much as $55 billion over 30 years, would require new employees to pay half the cost of their benefits and work longer before they can retire.
+The overhaul would require new employees to pay half the cost of their benefits and work longer before they can retire.
 It also reduces formulas for calculating benefits and caps pension payments.

-“This sweeping pension-reform package will save tens of billions of taxpayer dollars and make the system more sustainable for the long term,” the governor said in a statement.
+“This sweeping pension-reform package will save tens of billions of taxpayer dollars and make the system more sustainable for the long term,” the governor said in a statement after passage.

 The measure would require new state and local government employees under the California Public Employees’ Retirement System, or Calpers, the largest public pension in the U.S., to pay for half of their benefits.
 The same savings will be sought from current employees through bargaining with their unions.